The Foundation Overview

 Artist support is further provided by the Creating a Living Legacy (CALL) program, begun in 2006, which provides support to older artists in creating a comprehensive documentation of their careers.
 The CALL program has developed new ways to support mature artists through a range of tools, including the CALL Database, comprehensive resource workbooks, and by training emerging artists as Legacy Specialists.

 The Joan Mitchell Center is an artist residency center founded in 2010 in New Orleans, which offers both time and space for artists to create work in a contemplative environment.
-In addition to the Artist-in-Residence Program, the Center curates and produces public programming that serves the broader community of New Orleans, and endeavors to serve as an incubator, conduit and resource for partnerships in the arts.
+In addition to the Artist-in-Residence Program, which began in 2013, the Center curates and produces public programming that serves the broader community of New Orleans, and endeavors to serve as an incubator, conduit and resource for partnerships in the arts.